Our experienced team of trained professionals are here to guide you through every step of the buying process.

 We've made getting in touch as easy as possible for you.
 You can register online on our website, call us directly, drop us an email or pop into our office for a chat with our friendly and helpful team.

-Once the vendor has accepted your offer, we will ask you to confirm with us your legal representative and mortgage details so we can prepare a memorandum of sale to confirm the agreed sale price with all parties.
-Once this has been done, it’s then time to instruct your mortgage lender or broker to proceed with your application.
+Once the vendor has accepted your offer, we will ask you to confirm with us your legal representative and mortgage details, so that we can prepare a memorandum of sale to confirm the agreed sale price with all parties.
+Once this has been done, it's then time to instruct your mortgage lender or broker to proceed with your application.

 If you are purchasing your property with the help of a mortgage, your lender will appoint a surveyor to value the property and advise them.
 If your lender is happy with the surveyor's report, a formal mortgage offer will be sent to you and your legal representative for you to sign and return.

 Once your mortgage offer has been agreed and confirmed, you can then exchange contracts.
 On exchange of contracts, your deposit (which is normally 10% of the purchase price) is paid to the vendor's legal representative and a completion date is agreed.